Industry Analyses — Exegens® Strategic Kaizen

 & High-Tech

-Electronics manufacturing presents a paradox: the most technologically advanced production environments in manufacturing carry 33% CLW rates — because technology governs process precision, but not profit architecture.
-The CLW in electronics concentrates in yield loss from component defect rates, NPI ramp-up losses, and test & inspection overcapacity.
+Electronics manufacturing presents a paradox: the most technologically advanced production environments carry 33% CLW rates — because technology governs process precision, not profit architecture.
+The CLW concentrates in yield loss from component defect rates, NPI ramp-up losses, and test & inspection overcapacity.
+Deloitte's 2025 Smart Manufacturing Survey (600 executives) confirms up to 20% productivity improvement is available — but only with governance architecture to act on the signal.

-As product cycles compress to 6–9 months and Industry 4.0 integration accelerates, the organisations that govern their CLW through Strategic Kaizen will capture the profit benefit of their technology investment.
-Those that don’t will fund it from their operating margin.
+As product cycles compress to 6–9 months, organisations that govern CLW through Strategic Kaizen capture the profit benefit of their technology investment.
+Those that don't fund it from their operating margin.

 PLW-2 Yield Loss TRL-5 NPI Ramp PLW-6 Test Overcapacity Industry 4.0 CLW